 Now, if you don’t believe in God, that’s okay.
 I understand.
 Talk to the universe instead.

 This quote changed my life.
-This book, changed how I operate.
-And I owe a lot of my wisdom and tranquility to this book.
+This book changed how I operate.
+And I owe a lot of my wisdom and tranquillity to this book.
 Read it if you haven’t.
 You won’t regret it, trust me.

-It is very easy for me to write these tips because I’ve experienced all these first hand.
-But I know practicin these is harder than it looks.
+It is effortless for me to write these tips because I’ve experienced all these firsthand.
+But I know practicing these is harder than it looks.
 In any case, whatever the negative comment, don’t let it affect you personally.
-You need to develop a thick skin in order to become a successful artist.
+You need to develop thick skin to become a successful artist.

 The higher you rise, the more stones people will pelt at you.
 Therefore, you’re obviously doing something right.

-In the end, it is crucial that you remember that no one can bring you down if you’re confident and believe in yourself.
+In the end, you must remember that no one can bring you down if you’re confident and believe in yourself.
 No one can make you feel bad about yourself except you.
 Take everything you see on Social Media with a pinch of salt.

 What was your first experience with a negative comment?
 How did you respond?

 If you enjoyed this post, you might also like:

 - How to Become an Illustrator – Learn my process and tools